jrie/flagCookies/README.md

 # flagCookies
-A cookie manager on stereoids.
+A cookie manager on steroids.

 ## Screenshots